potiuk/airflow/BREEZE.rst

         'breeze push-image' or
-        'breeze push-image --dockerhub-user user' to push to your private registry or 'breeze push-image --production-image' - to push production image or 'breeze push-image --github-registry' - to push to GitHub image registry or 'breeze push-image \
+        'breeze push-image --dockerhub-user user' to push to your private registry or 'breeze push-image --production-image' - to push production image or 'breeze push-image --use-github-registry' - to push to GitHub image registry or 'breeze push-image \
               --github-repository user/airflow' - to push to your user's fork 'breeze push-image \